anthonygclark/libraries-mk/README.md

 Libraries:  libraries/srcs/template
 ```

-#### Integrated Into a real Makefile
+#### Installation / Integration into a makefile-based project:

-Clone this repo into your Makefile project.
-And add:
+Clone this repo into the root of your repo then add:

 ```makefile
 -include libraries-mk/libraries.mk
 ```

-Then, add any of the recipes in libraries.mk, shown below for convenience, to your rules.
+Then, invoke any of the recipes in libraries.mk, shown below for convenience, to your rules.

 ```
 clean-all-libraries